open-sauced/intro/CONTRIBUTING.md

 #### Adding New Chapters to the Sidebar

-The sidebar in our course serves as a navigation menu, allowing users to access different chapters efficiently.

-When you add a new chapter to the course, it's important to update the sidebar by including the link to the new chapter so users can navigate to the content seamlessly.
+The sidebar in our course serves as a navigation menu.
+So, when you add a new chapter to the course, it's important to update the sidebar by including the link to the chapter.
+That way, users can navigate to the content seamlessly.

 Follow these steps to add new chapters to the sidebar:

 1. Navigate to `_layouts/sidebar.js`.
 2. **Add the new chapter link**

    - Insert a new line in the list based on your chapter's number.
-If your chapter number is `07`, insert this new line right after `06`.
+For example, if your chapter number is `07`, insert this new line right after `06`.
    - Use the below format to add the link to the new chapter:

      ```markdown
      - [Intro](https://github.com/01-intro.md)
      ```

-     - Replace `Intro` with the title of your new chapter.
-Be sure to capitalize the title.
+     - Replace `Intro` with the title of your new chapter. _Be sure to capitalize the title_.
      - Replace `/01-intro.md` with the relative path to the Markdown file of your new chapter.

 3. **Ensure the chapter's numbers are in order**

-   As the chapter's numbers should be in order, you need to change the chapter numbers in the relative paths following your new chapter.
+   The chapter's numbers should be in order.
+So, you must change the chapter numbers in the relative paths that follow the new chapter.

 4. **Submitting your contribution**